lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 Please note that ***the recovery key changes every time you disable and re-enable BitLocker Device Encryption***.
 Be sure you have several copies of the most recent recovery key or you may loose access to all your encrypted data!
 I'd recommend creating a [script](https://blog.ahasayen.com/how-to-backup-bitlocker-keys/) that backups your key to a secure place on the cloud.

-[Download and prepare Windows 10 Installation Media](https://www.microsoft.com/en-us/software-download/windows10) (e.g. a 16 GiB+ USB stick) for recovery purposes, and do not forget to prepare installation media containing your favorite Linux distro.
+[Download and prepare Windows 10 Installation Media](https://www.microsoft.com/en-us/software-download/windows10) (a 16 GB+ USB stick) for recovery purposes, and do not forget the installation media containing your favorite Linux distro.

 Lastly, double-check that you have the latest firmware updates installed - especially your Trusted Platform Module (TPM) firmware.
 Vendors might not auto-update the TPM using their regular driver and firmware update utilities.